forestgrape/people_interactions/conflicts/ru_ukr_conflict.md

   EUvsDisinfo <https://euvsdisinfo.eu> // "EUvsDisinfo is the flagship project of the European External Action Service’s East StratCom Task Force.
 It was established in 2015 to better forecast, address, and respond to the Russian Federation’s ongoing disinformation campaigns affecting the European Union, its Member States, and countries in the shared neighbourhood." from <https://euvsdisinfo.eu/about/>, 9.2022

 #### Resources UK
-* Guardian <https://www.theguardian.com/international> (main resource of information) // freedom to write seems large especially in the opinion section
+* Guardian <https://www.theguardian.com/international> // freedom to write seems large especially in the opinion section, often well informed, frequently consulted
 * BBC <https://www.bbc.com> // owned by the UK government
 * Reuters <https://www.reuters.com/>